bahrus/nomodule/README.md

 1. The "nomodule" attribute tells modern browsers to ignore the tag, so there is no wasted CPU processing something that isn't fully complete.

 2. This library, no-module.js, then, can inject some special instructions to produce the desired effects.
-But the JS processor which is used after the special instructions are inserted is in fact the ES6 processor.
-So ES6 imports are allowed, for example (though support for import maps will require turning on the Chrome flag for import maps, or using a polyfill, like es-module-shim or es-dev-server)
+But the JS processor which is used after the special instructions are inserted is in fact the ES6 (module) processor.
+So ES6 imports are allowed, for example (though support for import maps will require turning on the Chrome flag for import maps, or using a polyfill, like es-module-shim or es-dev-server).

 3. The pattern matching is precise / inflexible, and is limited to "export[space]const[space][symbol to export]".